keith-kurak/pico-8-codemash-2023/exercises/03-adding-gravity.md

 If you need more to do, here's some ideas:
 - Improve the acceleration/ deceleration/ jump physics
 - Improve the collision
+- There's a jumping-related bug.
+See if you can find it (hint: try falling off a ledge)